pcardotatgit/automation_lab_challenge/README.md

 The script stop several  time at every key point of the lab.
 Either to highlight some information about the APIs we use, or to ask you to fix something which doesn't work ( voluntarily ).

 The script tells you when you have complete the lab.

+As you run the script, you are supposed to see your queries in the simulator console.
+And you see the server replies as well.